Macrometacorp/docs/docs/cep/tutorials/summarizing-data.md

 5. To specify that the processing done as defined via the `select` statement applies to a time window, add the `from` clause and include the time window as shown below.
 This must be added above the `select` clause.

     ```sql
-    from ProductionStream#window.time(1 hour)
+    from ProductionStream window time(1 hour)
     ```

     :::note
-        `window.time` indicates that the window added is a time window.
+        `window time` indicates that the window added is a time window.
 The time considered is one hour.
 The window is a sliding window which considers the last hour at any given time.

         (For example, when the stream processor calculates the total production during the time 13.00-14.00, next it calculates the total production during the time 13.01-14.01 after the 13.01 minute as elapsed.)